 - Vitamin C prevents a component of sebum called squalene from oxidizing and turning into squalene peroxide, a substance that effectively blocks pores.

 - High doses of vitamin C in the skin can directly control the release of pro-inflammatory chemicals behind acne

 Wounds require significantly more collagen synthesis, making vitamin C an effective tool in wound healing.
 As we know Scurvy is a disease that results in poor collagen synthesis leading to a disrupted healing process and fragile, blood vessels.
-Are senior citizens with black and red marks upon their skin, indicative of subcutaneous bleeding actually suffering from a Vitamin C deficiency?
-My guess is yes, but I often wonder how many are actually prescribed vitamin C?
-My guess is very few which is crazy if you think about it, given that vitamin C is the foundation of all healing.
+Those black and red subcutaneous spots you often spot on senior citizens arms and legs are more than likely the sign of a vitamin C deficiency.
+Yet why are these seniors not being guided toward vitamin C to strengthen their blood vessels???

-Vitamin C has been found very effective in the treatment and prevention of skin infections like sepsis in the higher doses, including those doses that are obtained through intravenous Vitamin C. As you can see, vitamin C is Mother Nature's original, anti-biotic remedy.
+Vitamin C has been found very effective in the treatment and prevention of skin infections such as sepsis in the higher doses, including those doses that are obtained through intravenous Vitamin C. Vitamin C is Mother Nature's original, anti-biotic remedy.

 Since vitamin C is not stored in the body, diet and frequent supplementation are both key to getting sufficient amounts.
 Our government suggests a ridiculously low 75 mg per day for women and 90 mg for men.
 To put these numbers in perspective, a medium size orange provides a mere 50 mg. of vitamin C!
 A 150 pound animal produces approximately 15,000 mg. a day and more when more is needed!
 Sounds like a puzzling low FDA recommendation if there ever was one.